saranshgrover/website/content/projects/markdown/soliyarn.md

 ## Project Overview

 Soliyarn is a smart wearables startup creating sensor-based wearables for military, healthcare and personal use.
 As a Product Designer at Soliyarn, I was part of the team that **designed a web portal** to connect to sensor-based garments and visualize data in real-time. **I defined user task flows, created wireframes, prototypes and mocks for the pages, and worked to improve the visualizations of the products through 3D design and development**

-This was a cross-functional Project done over 14 weeks.
-The team included 2 Product Designers, 2 Developers, 1 Manager and other cross-functional collaborators.

 While smart, sensor equipped garments are growing in popularity, not many interfaces have been created that allow different clients to connect to their garments and see data through real-time visualizations relevant to their needs.

 In addition, Soliyarn has a line of products that aim to be created for both business use, as well as personal use.
 Thus, any interface must be <u>**adaptable**</u> and <u>**error-free**</u> to allow for commercial and personal use.

-> #### The goal for this project was to create a coherent and modular infrastructure and interface that lets Soliyarn's varied clients easily access and interact with their biosensing garments and visualizations.
+> ### The goal for this project was to create a coherent and modular infrastructure and interface that lets Soliyarn's varied clients easily access and interact with their biosensing garments and visualizations.

 ### What was the problem?